aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/named-ranges/_index.md

 The following example shows how to input some values into the cells of a specified range.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-InputDataInCellsInRange-InputDataInCellsInRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-InputDataInCellsInRange-InputDataInCellsInRange.java" >}}
 ##### **Format Ranges...Setting Background Color and Font Attributes to a Named Range**
 To apply formatting, define a [Style](https://apireference.aspose.com/java/cells/com.aspose.cells/style) object to specify style settings and apply it to the [Range](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/Range) object.

 The following example shows how to set solid fill color (shading color) with font settings to a range.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-FormatRanges1-FormatRanges1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-FormatRanges1-FormatRanges1.java" >}}
 ##### **Format Ranges...Adding Borders to a Named Range**
 It is possible to add borders to a range of cells instead of just a single cell.
 The [Range](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/Range) object provides a [setOutlineBorders](https://apireference.aspose.com/java/cells/com.aspose.cells/range#setOutlineBorders\(int,%20com.aspose.cells.Color\)) method that takes the following parameters to add a border to the range of cells: